-3.5 hours Continuing Professional Development: what you will learn
+3.5 hours Continuing Professional Development

 - Understand and apply the Hip Fracture Best Practice Tariff (BPT)